How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 6. Printing Professional Stickers

-• Download it and open in a PDF reader
+1. Download and open it in a PDF viewer.

 Conclusion

-This solution is scalable, flexible, and ready for production — whether for inventory tracking, retail labeling, or warehouse management.
+This approach is scalable, flexible, and ready for production, making it ideal for inventory tracking, retail labeling, or warehouse management.